fenago/git/Lab_7.md

 ```

 3. Git switches to the new branch immediately after it creates the
     branch.
-Verify with `gitk` to see whether the
+Verify with `git` to see whether the
     `lastBugFix` branch is checked out and another
     `BugFix` branch is at the same commit hash:

 ```
-$ gitk
+$ git status
 ```

 This can be shown via a screenshot as follows: